 The Rio simplifies multi-cooking with seven clearly defined functions: pressure cooking, slow cooking, rice cooking, steam, sauté, yogurt making, and warming.
 Its intuitive control panel and streamlined preset options make it less intimidating than more complex models while still providing excellent cooking versatility.

-- Streamlined interface: Clearly labeled buttons with simple LED display
+- Clearly labeled buttons with simple LED display

-- One-touch presets: 13 customizable programs for common dishes
+- 13 customizable one-touch programs for common dishes

 Specifications